xvxx/hatter/README.md

 ## TODO

 - [ ] `do` syntax
-- [ ] error when mixing tabs and spaces
 - [ ] Basic types
   - [ ] fn()
     - [ ] literal syntax -> bytecode